nhibernate/nhibernate-core/doc/reference/performance.md

 many-to-one end of the association, and so considerations of collection update performance simply do not apply.

-## Bags and lists are the most efficient inverse collections
+## Bags and lists are the most efficient inverse collections <a name="performance-collections-mostefficentinverse"></a>

 Just before you ditch bags forever, there is a particular case in which bags (and also lists) are much more performant than sets.
 For a